 BEFORE YOU FIT THE RATING PLUG INTO THE TRIP UNIT, BE SURE TO CHECK THAT THE BREAKER TYPE AND FRAME RATING (OR SENSOR RATING IF APPLICABLE), MATCH THOSE PRINTED ON THE RATING PLUG COVER.
-INSTALLING A RATING PLUG THAT DOES NOT MATCH THE BREAKER TYPE AND FRAME RATING (OR SENSOR RATING, IF APPLICABLE), CAN PRODUCE SERIOUS MISCOORDINATION AND/OR FAILURE OF THE PROTECTION SYSTEM plug is to set the value of $\mathbf{I_n}$, the basis for the Trip Unit protection function current settings.
+INSTALLING A RATING PLUG THAT DOES NOT MATCH THE BREAKER TYPE AND FRAME RATING (OR SENSOR RATING, IF APPLICABLE), CAN PRODUCE SERIOUS MISCOORDINATION AND/OR FAILURE OF THE PROTECTION SYSTEM.

+After installing the Rating Plug, press and release the "TRIP RESET" push-button.
+The purpose of the rating plug is to set the value of l_n , the basis for the Trip Unit protection function current settings.
 (See Section 3 for details.)
 Each circuit breaker frame rating represents the maximum current it can carry continuously.
-However for proper coordination of over-current protection, it is often desirable to choose different levels of $\mathbf{I_n}$ for different circuit breakers of the same frame rating.
-An assortment of rating plugs with different $\mathbf{I_n}$ values is available for each breaker frame rating (See circuit breaker instruction leaflet supplements listed in Section 5) to give the user flexibility to change the value of $\mathbf{I_n}$ without having to change the primary current sensors on the breaker.
+However for proper coordination of over-current protection, it is often desirable to choose different levels of In for different circuit breakers of the same frame rating.
+An assortment of rating plugs with different In values is available for each breaker frame rating (See circuit breaker instruction leaflet supplements listed in Section 6) to give the user flexibility to change the value of In without having to change the primary current sensors on the breaker.
 By changing the rating plug, the user can easily change the range of current protection settings without having to remove the circuit breaker from its enclosure.